|General Commands Manual

-darkman - daemon for dark-mode and light-mode transitions on Linux desktop
+darkman - daemon for dark-mode and light-mode transitions on Unix-like desktops

 darkman set [light|dark]

-It is, however, possible trigger manual transitions and even disable automatic transitions entirely.
+It is, however, possible to trigger manual transitions and even disable automatic transitions entirely.

-The Linux desktop ecosystem is quite heterogeneous and switching between dark/light mode on different applications requires different mechanism and techniques.
+The open source desktop ecosystem is quite heterogeneous and switching between dark/light mode on different applications requires different mechanism and techniques.

 Darkman seeks to implement the more widely supported standards, while leaving room for users to hook in custom scripts for other applications.

-For additional application support, custom scripts can be places in the following two directories:
+For additional application support, custom executables (including simple shell scripts) can be placed in the following two directories:

 Scripts need to have an executable bit set, or will not be executed.